mcdemarco/the-new-kitchen-cookbook/soup/coldZucchini.md

 You can cook the vegetables in a smaller pot with less broth, then add the remaining broth or water/ice down later.

 [The Guardian](https://www.theguardian.com/lifeandstyle/2017/jul/08/fennel-salad-recipe-tomato-bread-asparagus-leek-grilled-tomato-watermelon-pea-soup-yotam-ottolenghi#img-8) calls them courgettes and adds about half a pound of frozen peas and 4 oz. feta, and also replaces the onion with more garlic.
-(I have tried the peas but not the feta.)

 I have also replaced some zucchini with yellow squash and skinny Japanese eggplant.